Hanna hurls a gem as Rebels win home opener - Austin Daily Herald

 “That was my choice to take Harrison out.
 He was at 75 pitches and we may need him on Friday,” Koenigs said.
 “It was a 9-0 game.
 The decision was hard when he had a no-hitter going, but he’ll probably have more.
 He’s just a junior and I’m pretty sure he’ll have more opportunities at a no-hitter.
 He pitched really great today.”

 The Rebels (5-2 overall) put together just five hits in the win, but senior Dan Boe had a big one when he launched his first ever home run in Adams to put Southland up 2-0 in the bottom of the third inning.
-Boe felt good to connect on the pitch and he added that the Rebels are starting to connect on the field after missing the 2020 season.
+Boe felt good connecting on the pitch and added that the Rebels are starting to connect on the field after missing the 2020 season.

 “I was kind of surprised by the homer, but it felt good to see it go over the fence,” Boe said.
-“We’re learning how to play with each other and we’re learning about how we can rely on during games.”
+“We’re learning how to play with each other and we’re learning about who we can rely on during games.”

 Alec Bissen added a two-run single for the Rebels in a six-run fifth inning, but the team is still hoping it can improve its hitting in the weeks to come.